kakason/DataScience/ARS/README.md

 # Ads Recommendation System

-It can give you some ads that you might like which based on your **Social Network Data**
+It can give you the ad that you might like which based on your **Social Network Data**

 ## Social Network Data